-- 1. The Executive Committee of the Admissions Committee consisting of the Chair, two Vice-Chairs and at least two other members, will determine whether or not the student is offered acceptance.
-In cases in which there is a potential conflict of interest or two of the above members are not available, the Dean may designate another member of the full Admissions Committee to participate.
-Once approved for return, the Executive Committee of the APPS Committee consisting of the Chair, two Vice-Chairs and at least two other members will determine placement of a student who has taken an approved Academic Leave of Absence to determine where the student will resume the curriculum and if any additional action or supplementary educational curriculum is required.
-In cases in which there is a potential conflict of interest or two of the above members are not available, the Dean may designate another member of the full APPS Committee to participate.
-Recommendations will be based on the requisite knowledge skills and abilities required to resume a specific point in the curriculum coupled with a focus on ensuring the appropriate continuum of the MSBS curriculum and training required to be successful. - 2.
-Except for a Personal Withdrawal, students who do not return on the approved date, or otherwise do not fulfill all the requirements for return, will need to re-apply through PostBacCAS and will not be guaranteed re-admission.
+- 1. The Vice Dean for Academic Affairs along with the MSBS Admissions Committee will review all relevant documentation and determine whether or not the student has met the requirements to return. - 2.
+If a student is approved for return, the Executive Committee of the APPS Committee consisting of the Chair, two Vice-Chairs and at least two other members will determine where the student will resume the curriculum and if any additional action or supplementary educational curriculum is required.
+Recommendations will be based on the requisite knowledge skills and abilities required to resume a specific point in the curriculum coupled with a focus on ensuring the appropriate continuum of the MSBS curriculum and training required to be successful.